RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Apply OS hardening techniques/readme.md

 ### 4. Improved User Safety and Performance
 Customers will no longer be prompted to download suspicious files, and their browsing experience will return to normal.
 By stopping the redirection to `greatrecipesforme.com`, you prevent the further spread of malware that was causing customer computers to run slowly, effectively "quarantining" the threat.

+You will find the **Security-incident-report-template** file in my Cybersecurity Portfolio in **Apply OS hardening techniques** folder.